Tax Slayer entry:

 - Amount in box 7, prompts for a Schedule C .
 Answer yes unless:

 - it is a sporadic activity which purpose is not a business (for example, a hobby or occasional activity).
 For further discussion and examples, go here.

 - it is a payment reported by an agency for care of a family member (unless in that business, then use answer yes to use Schedule C).

 - the recipient is a newspaper carrier under age 18.

-- ☣ SOFTWARE ERROR – If you don’t choose Sched C, the amount does not go to the 1040 line 21 nor anywhere else!
-Add it manually to the Other Income > Other Inc. Not Reported Elsewhere TS page (1040 line 21) described as from 1099-MISC.
+- ☣ SOFTWARE ERROR – If you don’t choose Sched C, the amount does not go to the 1040 line S1-21 nor anywhere else!
+Add it instead as if it were reported on line 3 of the 1099-MISC.